akkeris/docs/architecture/filters.md

 aka filters:attach -a myapp-space my-jwt-filter --excludes "/health-check" --excludes "/debug/"
 ```

 Once attached, almost all HTTP requests will require authorization (with the exception of `/health-check` and `/debug`).
+In addition to the `--excludes` option an `--includes` option also exists and by default includes everything.
+More than one path may be included (just as excludes) by specifying the `--includes` option multiple times.